xinjiav3/NileBrownGame/_posts/2023-08-31-javascript-calculator.md

 <!--
-    Style and Action are aligned with HRML class definitions style.css contains majority of style definition (number, operation, clear, and equals)
+    Style and Action are aligned with HRML class definitions style.css contains the majority of style definitions (number, operation, clear, and equals)
-    - The div calculator-container sets 4 elements to a row Background is credited to Vanta JS and is implemented at bottom of this page -->
+    - The div calculator container sets 4 elements to a row The background is credited to Vanta JS and is implemented at the bottom of this page -->
 <style>
   .calculator-output {
     /*
-      calulator output
+      calculator output
-      top bar shows the results of the calculator;
+      the top bar shows the results of the calculator;
       result to take up the entirety of the first row;
       span defines 4 columns and 1 row
     */